Youth workers support young people to improve their health, education, training and employment opportunities.

 - practices and resources that are useful for working with young people

-- youth culture and the communities they live in
+- youth culture and their communities

 - physical and mental health issues among youth